dell/csm-docs/content/docs/csidriver/features/powerscale.md

 ## Volume Limit
-The CSI Driver for Dell EMC PowerScale allows users to specify the maximum number of PowerScale volumes that can be used in a node.
+The CSI Driver for Dell PowerScale allows users to specify the maximum number of PowerScale volumes that can be used in a node.

 The user can set the volume limit for a node by creating a node label `max-isilon-volumes-per-node` and specifying the volume limit for that node.
 <br/> `kubectl label node <node_name> max-isilon-volumes-per-node=<volume_limit>`